-Suzy and Sarah are the Administrative Team for the Friends charity.
+Suzy Horne is the Administrator for the Friends charity.

 Local schoolchildren visited patients on the elderly care wards at Royal Sussex County Hospital on Friday 20 December.